comodal/secret-shamiracle/README.md

 // Shares are provided as an Array of BigIntegers to the user.
 // Each array value and its index is a coordinate in the system.
-// The array index correspondes to the x-axis position minus one.
+// The array index corresponds to the x-axis position minus one.
 Each value is the y-axis value. var shares = sharesBuilder.createShares();

 // Validate secret reconstruction for all combinations of shares.